HES-XPLAIN/hes-xplain.github.io/docs/documentation/dimlpfidex/dimlp/dimlptrn.md

 :   Represents the average number of conditions (antecedents) in each rule.

 `Number of examples per rule`
-:   The average number of training/validation???(quels sets?) samples covered by each rule.
+:   The average number of training and validation samples covered by each rule.

 <hr style="border-top: 1px solid; width: 25%;">